kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 data:
   # The value is a base64 encoding of the following YAML:
   # client_secret: secretvalue
-  # Gloo Edge expects OAuth client secrets in this format.
+  # Gloo Gateway expects OAuth client secrets in this format.
   client-secret: Y2xpZW50U2VjcmV0OiBzZWNyZXR2YWx1ZQo=
 {{< /tab >}}
 {{< /tabs >}}